oscarlevin/pretext-tools/README.md

 ## Features

 - Defines the PreTeXt language, automatically selecting it for `.ptx` files.
-- Syntax highlighting and indentation based on XML, plus some additions like recognizing math as LaTeX and "hiding" permid attributes as comments.
+- Syntax highlighting and indentation based on XML, plus some additions like recognizing math as LaTeX.
 - Schema support via the [vscode-xml](https://github.com/redhat-developer/vscode-xml) extension (which also provides many xml tools).
 - A large collection of snippets for most PreTeXt elements.
 - A front-end for the [PreTeXt-CLI](https://github.com/PreTeXtBook/pretext-cli), with commands available through a menu in the side explorere, the command pallet (Ctrl+Shift+P), and keyboard shortcuts (Ctrl-Alt-B to build, Ctrl-Alt-V to view, etc.).
-- Support for the Live Preview and CodeChat extensions to view output, as well as via the PreTeXt-CLI.
+- Support for the CodeChat extension to view output, as well as via the PreTeXt-CLI.
 - Use pandoc to convert almost any file format to PreTeXt.
+- Convert small passages ofLaTeX to PreTeXt (experimental).
+- Formatter specific to PreTeXt (experimental).

 ## Usage